The iconic and enigmatic front cover of The Stranger. Photo by Jim Haughton.

 |

-Interviews & Features - The Stranger
+Interviews & Features

 Misc.
 Interviews

 1. Billy discusses The Stranger from The Complete Albums collection (2011) 2.
 The Making of The Stranger (short version) 30th Anniversary Edition (2008) 3.
 Today radio interview (1977).
 This is a fun and entertaining interview.
-4. Billy on "Vienna" (1997) 5.
+4. Billy on "Movin' Out" 5.
+Billy on "Vienna" (1997) 6.
 Phil Ramone on The Stranger and "Just The Way You Are" from a Japanese program, Song To Soul (2008?)
-6. Billy on The Stranger: SiriusXM (2016) 7.
-Billy Joel Interview Complete (extended raw video that was condensed for 30th Anniversary Edition) 8.
+7. Billy on The Stranger: SiriusXM (2016) 8.
+Billy Joel Interview Complete (extended raw video that was condensed for 30th Anniversary Edition) 9.
 Phil Ramone Interview Complete |

 |

-The Stranger Podcasts (2008) - This is a series of podcasts coinciding with the release of the 30th Anniversary Edition of The Stranger in 2008.
+This was a series of podcasts by Billy Joel's team that coincided with the release of the 30th Anniversary Edition of The Stranger in 2008.
 Several artists and music industry experts such as Sting, Diane Warren, Phil Ramone, Jimmy Webb, and Gavin DeGraw comment on Billy's music and The Stranger.
-There is some repetition here with other interviews, but this is a good collection.
+There is some repetition here with other interviews, but this is a good collection. |

 |

-The Stranger -Outtakes & Demos - This is a great collection of outtakes and demos from the recording of The Stranger.
+The Stranger - Outtakes & Demos This is a great collection of outtakes and demos from the recording of The Stranger.
 Thanks to Pianoluvr2006 for posting on YouTube.

 |